827916600/ClusterEnsembles/README.md

 # ClusterEnsembles

+A Python package for cluster ensembles.
 Cluster ensembles generate a single consensus cluster using base clusters obtained from multiple clustering algorithms.
 The consensus cluster stably achieves a high clustering performance.

 Installation
 ------------